 A trademark can't be registered internationally.
 Rather, you'll have to file an application in every country where you want your mark registered.
 Start with the U.S. This will help you register in any other countries you select.

 You can file an international application with the U.S. Trademark and Patent Office's Trademark Electronic Application System for International Applications.
 Before starting, learn more about how U.S. trademark protections work with the laws in all other countries where you'll apply.
 This is key to secreting the protections you need.

 On your application, you can select from the 113 countries covered under the Madrid Protocol where you want your trademark protected.
 If you want protections in countries outside of this system, consider reaching out to a trademark attorney for recommendations on how you should proceed.

 Working with an attorney experienced in international protections is key, as these specialists can help with unique issues such as how the translation of foreign words affects trademarks.
 An international trademark attorney can advise, for example, whether the brand or logo you want to trademark would be appropriate in other cultures.

 Note that it's important to act quickly if you're interested in international protections.
 The common law system only applies in the U.S. Most foreign jurisdictions, however, look at whoever filed first to determine who owns the rights to a trademark.

 Registering an international application costs $100.

 If you need help with registering a trademark worldwide, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.